Time Required

 - Try subtraction, not just addition.
 Consider what your life would be like without certain people or things, rather than just tallying up all the good stuff.
 Be grateful for the negative outcomes you avoided, escaped, prevented, or turned into something positive—try not to take that good fortune for granted.

 - Savor surprises.
-Try to record events that were unexpected or surprising, as these tend to elicit stronger levels of gratitude.
+Try to record events that were unexpected or surprising, as these tend to bring up stronger feelings of gratitude.

 Why You Should Try It